iam-abbas/Reddit-Stock-Trends/README.md

 Suggestions are appreciated.

 ### Donation
-If you like what I am doing, consider buying me a coffee this helps me give more time to this project and improve. <br>
+If you like what I am doing, consider buying me a coffee this helps me give more time to this project and improve. <br><br>
 <a href="https://www.buymeacoffee.com/abbas" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 ----